 Last Friday, I posted the recipe for the White Chocolate Ganache Whipped Cream because I was leading up to an awesome dessert.
 That, my friends, would be this Eggnog Cake.
 It’s dense like a pound cake, has a wonderfully warm spice taste from the nutmeg and is perfectly complimented by the light whipped cream frosting.

-This cake is pretty impressive and would make a great addition to any holiday dessert table.
+This Gluten Free Eggnog Cake is pretty impressive and would make a great addition to any holiday dessert table.
 If you’re not an eggnog fan, you’ll still enjoy this cake!
 I can’t bring myself to drink (or even try a sip) of eggnog.
 I just can’t.
 But I do love baking with it!

 I made this cake for a family dinner last week and it got great reviews, even from my dad who swears he can always taste the difference between a gluten-free cake and a regular cake.
 He knew this was gluten-free since everything is always gluten-free but he was impressed with the taste and texture.
 Meaning, if he didn’t know ahead of time, it would have been a tough one to call.